mille-printemps/erlang-mapreduce/README.md

 erlang-mapreduce
 ================

 This is for exploring implementations of mapreduce in Erlang, not for productions.

+UNDER CONSTRUCTION